simon-ast/todo-list/README.md

 # ToDo - List
-A very simple "application" that allows the generation of a ToDo / Reminder list.
+Simplified that allows the generation of a ToDo / Reminder list.
 The list can be interactively customised and displays the following
 information: